isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-can-no-see-ums-live-in-my-hair.markdown

 ## How to Control these No See Ums?
 Controlling no see ums and their larvae too is considered a challenging task but the C. sonorensis species may prove easier to take out.
 You can control the development of no see ums larvae by changing the bank form of those waste-water ponds, reducing leakage of troughs, and periodically changing the level of water.
-- Using insecticides to control no see ums may give you temporary successÂ  - such as when you use the chemicals in the evenings, especially in the Gulf Coast or Atlantic Coast.
+- Using insecticides to control no see ums may give you temporary success  - such as when you use the chemicals in the evenings, especially in the Gulf Coast or Atlantic Coast.
 I would, however, recommend installing door and window screens that have small mesh sizes to control the no see ums in your spaces and hence prevent them from tangling in your hair.
 In addition, if you'll be in the woods or camping, I approve the use of tents that are fitted with durable midge screens - but these must also have small-sized mesh screens.
 - But as an alternative, you may use clothes prayed with permethrin, DEET (diethytoluamide) to achieve temporary protection from the no see ums.